Vikstan/Udacity-SQL-Reference-Notes/Lesson-6-Window-Functions.md

 - When you want to rank a column for outreach or prioritization [To rank a dataset ].

+Windows Functions are used;

+1. When you are trying to track changes over time or build a running total.
+2. When you want to rank a column
+3. When you want to retain the total number of rows and not condense the table at all.

 A few cases where you’d have these needs are described below:

 #### Measuring change over time: